Tschaul/iridanus-server/README.md

 - no more arriving and leaving delay.
 Explicit 'retreat' order needed to leave a fight which takes some time during which the fleets gets double damage.

-- ships warp twice as fast and cargo capacity ist reduced to half.
+- ships warp twice as fast and cargo capacity is reduced to half.
 This should make it more attractive to send ships to the enemy side to scout and harrass.

 - you can only have as many ships + industry as you have population